GE power chief Bolze says 'ready to roll' on Alstom deal

 The Alstom acquisition is a key part of the U.S. conglomerate's move away from financial services into big-ticket industrial products.

-GE shares closed up 4 percent at $24.96 after the European approval was announced, the biggest gainer in the Dow Jones industrials index.
+GE shares closed up 4 percent at $24.96 after the European approval was announced, the biggest gainer in the Dow Jones industrials index .DJI.

 GE has some regulatory hurdles left, but Bolze said the company plans to close the deal "as early as possible" in the fourth quarter.